georgewatson/georgewatson.me/_posts/2021-02-04-the-game-theory-of-married-at-first-sight-australia.md

 of each party
 to avoid awkwardness
 as a value between 0 and 1.
+(Note that this does not need to have the same value to both participants, but we will see that any difference doesn't actually affect anything.)

 That would give us a payoff matrix something like this: